Registered Professional Accountant: History

+Description and requirements

-The Registered Professional Accountant (RPA) is a Canadian accounting designation granted by the Society of Professional Accountants of Canada (SPAC), a federally chartered non profit organization.
-The designation requires completion of university or college courses set by SPAC and passing four Mandatory Professional Exams (MPE): Financial Accounting, Management Accounting, Taxation, and Data Analytics and Technology.
+The designation, which holds a federal certification mark for qualifying its members in the field of accounting, is independent and distinct from the Chartered Professional Accountant designation, with its own unique history and value within the Canadian accounting landscape.
+The RPA program requires completion of university or college courses set by SPAC and passing four Mandatory Professional Exams (MPE): Financial Accounting, Management Accounting, Taxation, and Data Analytics and Technology.
 The Registered Professional Accountant has five pathways to designation, making it an accessible choice for accounting students.

-The Registered Professional Accountant designation is different from the Chartered Professional Accountant (CPA) designation in that RPA’s are small to medium sized business focused in their scope, and perform CSRS 4200 Compilation year-end financial reporting, income tax, and related bookkeeping services for their corporate clients, whereas the Chartered Professional Accountants perform similar services for larger entities along with assurance reports (Audit and Review engagements).
+The Registered Professional Accountant (RPA) designation differs from the Chartered Professional Accountant (CPA) designation in its scope and focus.
+RPAs primarily serve small to medium-sized businesses, providing compilation engagements, forecasts, advisory, tax services, ESG (environmental social and governance) consulting, and bookkeeping.
+In contrast, CPAs offer similar services for larger entities and perform assurance engagements, including audits and reviews.

+Application process

 A Chartered Professional Accountant (CPA) may apply for an RPA designation.
 A CPA in good standing will not have to write the MPE exams.
 In addition, a CPA with a practice certificate can transfer their practice certificate to be an RPA practitioner.

 An RPA member must complete the Professional Practice Certification (PPC) program offered by the Society and apply for the Certified Accounting Practitioner (CAP) certification to start their professional accounting practice.

+Duties of Registered Professional Accountants

-An RPA with a CAP Certification is trained and qualified to issue compilation engagement reports following the new Canadian Standards for Related Services (CSRS 4200) issued by the Auditing & Assurance Standards Board (AASB), and to provide related services such as: filing personal and corporate tax returns, performing bookkeeping and accounting services, business consulting, technology, and data analytics.
+An RPA with a CAP Certification is trained and qualified to issue compilation engagement reports under either Canadian Standards for Related Services (CSRS 4200) issued by the Auditing & Assurance Standards Board (AASB), or where appropriate using the public-use International Standards on Related Services (ISRS 4410) issued by the International Auditing and Assurance Standards Board (IAASB), and to provide other services such as: filing personal and corporate tax returns, performing bookkeeping and accounting services, business consulting, technology, ESG (environmental, social, and governance) consulting and report preparation, and data analytics.
+In addition, RPA's in Ontario along with CPA's (Chartered Professional Accountants), Lawyers, and Paralegals are exclusively designated by the province as Official Intermediary Professional Organizations permitted to transact as intermediary organizations on behalf of business clients for corporate filings available on the Ontario Business Registry using the provincial portal.